csinva/csinva.github.io/_notes/ai/decisions.md

     - $\pi^* = \underset{\pi}{argmax} \sum_h P(h \vert e) u_h^\pi$
   2. give best outcome in the worst case over H (from *robust control theory*)
     - $\pi^* = \underset{\pi}{argmax}\:  \underset{h}{min} \: u_h^\pi$
-- *adaptive dynamic programming* (ADP) - learn transition model and rewards, and then plug into Bellman eqn
+- *adaptive dynamic programming* (ADP) - learn transition model and rewards, then plug into Bellman eqn
-  - *prioritized sweeping* - prefers to make adjustements to states whose likely succesors have just undergone a large adjustment in their own utility estimates
+  - *prioritized sweeping* - prefers to make adjustments to states whose likely successors have just undergone a large adjustment in their own utility estimates
 - *temporal-difference learning* - adjust utility estimates towards the ideal equilibrium that holds locally when the utility estimates are correct
   - $U^\pi = U^\pi (s) + \alpha \left[R(s) + \gamma \:U^\pi (s') - U^\pi (s)\right]$
   - like a crude approximation of ADP

-### active reinforcement learning
+## active reinforcement learning

 - *explore* states to find their utilities and *exploit* model to get highest reward
 - *bandit* problems - determining exploration policy
   - should be *GLIE* - greedy in the limit of infinite exploration - visits all states infinitely, but eventually become greedy
-    - ex. choose random action 1/t of the time
+  - ex. choose random action $1/t$ of the time
-    - better ex. give optomistic prior utility to unexplored states
+  - better ex. give optimistic prior utility to unexplored states
-      - uses *exploration function* f(u,numTimesVisited) in utility update rule
+    - uses *exploration function* f(u, numTimesVisited) in utility update rule
   - *n-armed bandit* - pulling n levelers on a slot machine, each with different distr.
     - *Gittins index* - function of number of pulls / payoff

-### learning action-utility function
+## learning action-utility function

-- U(s) = $\underset{a}{max} \: Q(s,a)$
+- $U(s) = \underset{a}{max} \: Q(s,a)$
   - does require $P(s' \vert s,a)$ if we use ADP
   - doesn't require knowing $P(s' \vert s,a)$ if we use TD: $Q(s,a) = Q(s,a) + \alpha [R(s) + \gamma \: \underset{a'}{max} Q(s', a') - Q(s,a)]$
 - *SARSA* is related: $Q(s,a) = Q(s,a) + \alpha [R(s) + \gamma \: Q(s', a') - Q(s,a)]$
   - here, a' is action actually taken
   - SARSA is *on-policy* while Q-learning is *off-policy*

-### generalization
+## generalization

 - approximate Q-function
   - ex. linear function of parameters
     - can learn params online with *delta rule* = *wildrow-hoff rule*: $\theta_i = \theta - \alpha \: \frac{\partial Loss}{\partial \theta_i}$

-### policy search
+## policy search

 - keep twiddling the policy as long as it improves, then stop
   - store one Q-function (parameterized by $\theta$) for each action
   - $\pi(s) = \underset{a}{max} \: \hat{Q}_\theta (s,a)$